Bob's Red Mill: Bob's Red Mill

 The Moores moved to Portland, where Bob attended a seminary to study the Bible for several months.
 Bob found a commercial flour mill in Oregon City that was for sale, painted it red, and went back into the flours business.
 Moore bought millstones from the closed Boyd mill near Dufur, Oregon.
 He acquired other stones from old mills in Indiana and Tennessee.
 Bob's Red Mill Natural Foods went into business in 1978 and began producing stone ground flours and cereals for the local area.
 The product was sold direct through his store until he made a deal with the Fred Meyer grocery stores to carry his products.

 Starting in the 1980's Moore's own likeness began to appear on product packaging.
 In 1983, Moore's employees approached him about buying into the company.
 He devised a profit-sharing plan as a result.
 By 1990, Moore was issuing monthly checks to employees who had been with the company for at least a year.

 In 1988, annual sales to area health food stores and smaller grocers were approaching $3 million when the original mill was destroyed by an arsonist's fire.
 The millstones were spared, as grain from the second floor fell on them in the fire, which extinguished the flames around the mills, keeping the quartz stones from shattering in the heat and preserving the gears that turned them.

 The company reopened in 1989 and built a new mill in Milwaukie, Oregon, unsuccessful in finding an existing mill that would do after Moore was flown around the state by friends.
-The couple borrowed $2.5 million to rebuild the factory and warehouse into a new 60,000 sq. ft. facility.
+The couple borrowed $2.5 million to rebuild the factory and warehouse into a new 60000 sqft facility.
 Bob continued to grow the business by working with small markets, local retail and larger wholesale customers, rather than a corporate approach.
 The new facility allowed them to introduce gluten-free products in the 1990s.
 They were also one of the first flour mills to build laboratories that tested their products to certify organic and gluten-free compliance.

 In 1996, the Moores took on partners to expand and pay off their debt.
 Dennis Gilliam, who came from the printing business, became their vice-president of sales and marketing.
 John Wagner became vice-president of administration.
 Gilliam expanded the company wholesaling with California-based Quality Brokerage and Nature's Best, the company's first large regional distributors.

 Wagner helped the company control debt by building and repairing machinery in-house, and through the purchasing of used machinery needed for expansion from older and closed mills like Seattle-based Fisher Mills, Inc.